-The capping operations take place from April to mid November each year, depending on river and weather conditions.
+The capping operations take place from spring to mid November each year, depending on river and weather conditions.

 Capping is done in areas of the river where dredging cannot be done safely or effectively, including areas around bridge pilings and shoreline structures.
 The caps are armored with stone to protect the cap from damage by storm flows and propeller wash.

 The Fox River Cleanup Project will cap specified areas of the river bottom with varying thickness of sand, gravel and larger stone, depending on the local conditions, to isolate PCBs.
 The thickness of the caps varies from a six-inch sand "cover" to a 33-inch cover of sand, gravel and quarry spall.